splunk/public-o11y-docs/private-preview/splunk-o11y-plugin-for-grafana/integrate-o11y-with-grafana.rst

 .. _integrate-o11y-with-grafana:

-.. include:: /private-preview/splunk-plugin-for-grafana/toc.rst
+.. include:: /private-preview/splunk-o11y-plugin-for-grafana/toc.rst

 ***************************************************
 Integrate Splunk Observability Cloud with Grafana
 ***************************************************

-Use the Splunk plugin for Grafana to monitor Splunk Observability Cloud data in Grafana.
+Use the Splunk Observability Cloud plugin for Grafana to monitor Splunk Observability Cloud data in Grafana.
 With this data source plugin, you can:

 * Add and configure data sources from different Splunk Observability Cloud organizations in Grafana.
 * Import and customize an application performance monitoring dashboard for data visualization.